paul-gauthier/easy-chat/README.md

 One of the most impressive changes was to take the empty shell of a chat UI and [wire it up to the OpenAI chat completions API](https://github.com/paul-gauthier/easy-chat/commit/61326c036fa7888e58231f4bcb4f13d0f889ea0c).
-I don't have a record of the exact prompt I used, but I basically said "wire it up" and pasted a dozen lines of the `curl` example from the [API reference docs](https://platform.openai.com/docs/api-reference/chat).
+I don't have a record of the exact prompt I used, but I basically said "wire it up like this" and pasted a dozen lines of the `curl` example from the [API reference docs](https://platform.openai.com/docs/api-reference/chat).

 You can see many of the prompts I used in the